Office of International Services

 Q: I am a concerned U.S. citizen.
 How can I help?

-Q: I am a United States citizen who is also from and/or a citizen of one of the seven affected countries.
+Q: I am a United States citizen who is also from and/or a citizen of one of the six affected countries.
 What should I do?

-A: At this time, U.S. citizens, even those with dual citizenship and/or national origin from an affected country, do not appear to be affected by this executive order.
+A: No, U.S. citizens, even those with dual citizenship and/or national origin from an affected country, are not affected by this replacement executive order.

-Q: I am from one of the seven countries and will be graduating soon.
+Q: I am from one of the six countries and will be graduating soon.
 I expect to apply for Optional Practical Training.
 Will this be impacted?

-A: At this time, U.S. Citizenship and Immigration Services is processing all applications for individuals from the seven countries.
+A: U.S. Citizenship and Immigration Services is processing all applications for individuals from the six countries.
+OIS has not observed any distinction in processing times for citizens of the six countries.

 Q: What if I am detained at the border?
 Can JHU offer legal assistance?
 Who will cover the cost of the legal assistance if I am unable to?

 A: JHU will always attempt to support members of our community.
 If you are detained at the border or in an airport, please contact OIS at our emergency telephone number, 443-240-1938.
-JHU will work on a case-by-case basis to refer affected members of our community to individuals or organizations that can be of assistance, including those who may be able to provide legal services at no or little cost.
+If OIS is not able to resolve the issue with the border official, JHU will work on a case-by-case basis to refer affected members of our community to individuals or organizations that can be of assistance, including those who may be able to provide legal services at no or little cost.

 Message from President Daniels on the executive order on immigration – February 1, 2017